User Locations Setup

 • Show this user location field at the map - This option is used to select user location markers that will be displayed on the map.

-• Starting map zoom level - This option is used to select the default map zoom.
+• Starting map zoom level - This parameter specifies the default map zoom.
+It must be an integer from 0 to 12.

-• Starting address latitude - This option is used to select the default latitude of the map center.
+• Starting address latitude - This parameter specifies the default latitude of the map center.
+It must be a decimal number between -90 and 90.

-• Starting address longitude - This option is used to select the default longitude of the map center.
+• Starting address longitude - This parameter specifies the default longitude of the map center.
+It must be a decimal number between -180 and 180.

 • Enable user location search field - This option is used to enable searching and filtering features.
 Additional search field is shown below the map if the location search is enabled.